Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings: Introduction

-We hypothesized that KGEs alone would not be enough to see appreciable gains, so we also explore the use of \textit{definition embeddings} for the identified domain terms to provide additional knowledge.
+We hypothesize that KGE alone would not be enough to see appreciable gains.
+Thus, we also explore the use of \textit{definition embeddings} for the identified domain terms.
 Consider the domain term, \textit{Reduced} with the definition, \textit{Made less in size or amount or degree}.
-Such definitions are passed through our transformers, in feature extraction mode, and the \textit{pooler} output (\S \ref{sec:DE}) is taken as the \textit{definition embeddings}.
+Such definitions are passed through our models, in feature extraction mode, and the \textit{pooler} output (\S \ref{sec:DE}) is taken as the \textit{definition embeddings}.

-Finally, we apply our proposed method to two MRC tasks, span extraction and multiple-choice questions.
-The former was in the form of the COVID-QA dataset \citep{moller2020covid} which we spent considerable time cleaning and set new benchmarks on using a like-for-like RoBERTa model.
-The latter involved applying our method to PubMedQA \citep{jin2019pubmedqa}, a collection of biomedical oriented yes/no/maybe questions.
+We apply our method to two MRC tasks, span extraction (COVID-QA dataset \cite{moller2020covid}) and MCQ (PubMedQA \cite{jin2019pubmedqa}).
+Overall, our contributions are,